Cantino planisphere: History

-In the beginning of the 16th century, Lisbon was a buzzing metropolis where people from diverse backgrounds came in search of work, glory or fortune.
+At the beginning of the 16th century, Lisbon was a buzzing metropolis where people from diverse backgrounds searched for work, glory or fortune.
 There were also many undercover agents looking for the secrets brought by the Portuguese voyages to remote lands.
 Among them was Alberto Cantino, who was sent to Portugal by Ercole I d'Este, Duke of Ferrara, with the formal intention of horse trading, while secretly collecting information on Portuguese discoveries.
-Cantino's diligence is shown in two of his five remaining letters to the Duke, dated from 17th and 18th October 1501, where he describes, amongst other things, hearing Portuguese explorer Gaspar Corte-Real detailing his latest voyage to Newfoundland (Terra Nova) to King Manuel I.

 A popular theory, introduced in the earliest studies of the map, suggests that the Cantino Planisphere was ordered to an official Portuguese mapmaker, who made a copy of the royal cartographic pattern, the so-called Padrão Real, kept in the Armazéns da Índia.
-However, there is no historical evidence that such order was ever made and the theory is weakened by the presence of numerous mistakes.
-One would expect a carefully made copy of an official standard, if it existed in Portugal at that time, would be accurate.
+However, there is no historical evidence that such an order was ever made, and the presence of numerous mistakes weakens the theory.
+If it existed in Portugal at that time, one would expect that a carefully made copy of an official standard would be accurate.
 A more plausible explanation is that the map was surreptitiously acquired shortly after it was made for some nobleman or official client.
-From a letter sent by Cantino to his patron, the Duke of Ferrara, on 19th November 1502, we know that he paid 12 golden ducats for it, which was a considerable amount for the time.
-An Italian inscription in the back of the map reads: Carta de navigar per le Isole nouam trovate in le parte de India: dono Alberto Cantino al S. Duca Hercole, which translates as 'Navigational chart of the islands recently [discovered]... in part of the Indies: from Alberto Cantino to Duke Hercole'.
+From a letter sent by Cantino to his patron, the Duke of Ferrara, on 19 November 1502, we know that he paid 12 golden ducats for it, which was a considerable amount for the time.
+An Italian inscription on the back of the map reads: Carta de navigar per le Isole nouam trovate in le parte de India: dono Alberto Cantino al S. Duca Hercole, which translates as "Navigational chart of the islands recently [discovered]... in part of the Indies: from Alberto Cantino to Duke Hercole".